Commissioning & Integration Layer

 Core Integration Hooks

-• Runtime contracts defining joint, space, and safety limits
+• Deployment contracts defining robot limits, workspace bounds, and safety rules

-• Deployment blueprints linking safety barriers and watchdogs
+• Deployment blueprints linking safety layers, watchdogs, and approval gates

-• Edge runtime adapters formatting packets for local networks
+• On-site runtime adapters connecting to local hardware networks

 This keeps the core platform OEM-agnostic while allowing robot-specific behavior to live safely below the runtime contract layer.